AGB (General Terms and Conditions)

 on the last day: 10%

-4. In the event that the number of reserved guests is reduced by more than the number of guests specified in section 7.3, a partial cancellation to the extent of the number of guests to be reduced is only possible by unilateral declaration of the contracting party subject to payment of the cancellation fees specified in section 7.2.
+4. If the number of guests falls below the reserved number of guests by more than the number of guests stated in point 7.3, a partial cancellation to the extent of the number of guests to be reduced is only possible by unilateral declaration by the contractual partner subject to payment of the cancellation fees stated in point 7.2.

-5. The respective cancellation fees are to be calculated from the agreed total sum or the total value of the agreed services (food and beverages), any lump sum agreements or, in the absence of agreed consumption services, from the amount of EUR 70.00 per reserved guest.
+5. The respective cancellation fees are to be calculated from the agreed total amount or the total value of the agreed services (food and beverages), any flat-rate agreements or, in the absence of an agreed consumption service, from the amount of EUR 70.00 per reserved guest.

-6. A deposit already paid will be credited against the cancellation fees mentioned under 7.2 and 7.3.
+6. Any advance payment already made will be offset against the cancellation fees specified under 7.2 and 7.3.

-7. The withdrawal of the contractual partner shall only be effective if it is declared in writing.
+7. Cancellation by the contractual partner shall only be effective if declared in writing.

 8. obstructions to the journey

-1. If the contracting party or the guests cannot arrive at the catering establishment on the day of arrival due to unforeseeable extraordinary circumstances (e.g. extreme snowfall, flooding, etc.), the contracting party shall not be obliged to pay the agreed remuneration.
+1. If the contractual partner or the guests cannot appear at the catering establishment on the day of arrival because unforeseeable exceptional circumstances (e.g. extreme snowfall, flooding, etc.) make it impossible to arrive, the contractual partner shall not be obliged to pay the agreed fee.

-2. If the contracting party or the guests cannot appear at the catering establishment on the day of arrival because they are ill, the contracting party shall be obliged to pay the agreed remuneration; the innkeeper shall be obliged to cater for the guests.
+2. If the contractual partner or the guests cannot appear at the catering establishment on the day of arrival because they are ill, the contractual partner is obliged to pay the agreed fee; the innkeeper is obliged to cater for the guests.

 9. rights of the contracting party

-1. By concluding a catering contract, the contracting party acquires the right to the usual catering and service, as well as the use of the facilities of the catering establishment, which are usually accessible to the guests for use without special conditions.
+1. By concluding a catering contract, the contractual partner acquires the right to the usual catering and service, as well as the use of the facilities of the catering establishment, which are usually accessible to the guests for use without special conditions.

-2. If facilities are not available or cannot be used for technical reasons, the contracting party shall not be entitled to a reduction in charges.
+2. If facilities are not available or cannot be used for technical reasons, the contractual partner shall not be entitled to a reduction in charges.

-3. The contracting party shall exercise its rights in accordance with any guest guidelines (house rules).
+3. The contractual partner must exercise his rights in accordance with any guest guidelines (house rules).

 10 Obligations of the contracting party

-1. The contracting party shall be obliged to pay the agreed remuneration plus any additional amounts which have arisen due to separate claims for services by the contracting party and/or the guests accompanying the contracting party plus - if not yet taken into account - statutory value added tax at the latest at the time of the end of the entertainment.
+1. The contractual partner is obliged to pay the agreed remuneration plus any additional amounts incurred due to separate utilisation of services by him and/or the guests accompanying him plus - if not yet taken into account - statutory value added tax at the latest at the time of the end of the catering.

-2. The host is not obliged to accept foreign currencies.
-If the innkeeper accepts foreign currencies, these shall be accepted in payment at the exchange rate of the day, if possible.
-If the innkeeper accepts foreign currencies or non-cash means of payment, the contracting party shall bear all related costs, such as enquiries with credit card companies, etc.
+2. The innkeeper is not obliged to accept foreign currencies.
+If the innkeeper accepts foreign currencies, these shall be accepted in payment at the daily exchange rate if possible.
+Should the innkeeper accept foreign currencies or cashless means of payment, the contractual partner shall bear all associated costs, such as enquiries with credit card companies, etc.

 3. The contracting party and its guests shall be jointly and severally liable to the innkeeper for any damage caused by the contracting party or the guest or other persons who accept services from the innkeeper with the knowledge or will of the contracting party.
-The contracting party/guest shall indemnify and hold the innkeeper harmless in full for any claims by third parties.
+The contractual partner/guest shall fully indemnify and hold the innkeeper harmless against any third-party claims.

-5. The contracting party shall be responsible for compliance with all statutory and official regulations - in particular those relating to commercial law, fire prevention, copyright protection and event law, as well as the Vienna Youth Protection Act, as amended, and the Tobacco and Non-Smoker Protection Act, as amended - and shall follow the instructions of the host in this regard.
-Unless otherwise provided by law, the contracting party shall be obliged to obtain official permits at its own expense and to comply with all official requirements at its own expense.
+5. The Contractual Partner is responsible for compliance with all statutory and official regulations - in particular those relating to trade law, fire safety, copyright protection and event law, as well as the Vienna Youth Protection Act as amended and the Tobacco and Non-Smokers Protection Act as amended - and must follow the relevant instructions of the Innkeeper.
+Unless otherwise provided by law, the contractual partner is obliged to obtain official authorisations at its own expense and to fulfil all official requirements at its own expense.

-6. Decorative material must comply with fire safety requirements and may only be attached with the consent of the innkeeper, as may other objects.
-The attachment of decorative material to the walls using adhesives, adhesive strips, furniture staplers, nails and screws is prohibited.
-Objects brought in are to be removed by the contract partner immediately after the event.
-If the items are not removed immediately, the host has the option of having this done by a third party at the expense of the contract partner or charging room rent for storage.
+6. Decorative material must comply with fire safety requirements and may only be attached - just like other objects - with the consent of the innkeeper.
+The attachment of decorative material to the walls using adhesives, adhesive strips, furniture staples, nails and screws is prohibited.
+Any items brought in must be removed by the contractual partner immediately after the event.
+If the items are not removed immediately, the innkeeper shall have the option of having this done by a third party at the expense of the contracting party or of charging the room hire for storage.

 11. rights of the innkeeper

-1. If the contracting party refuses to pay the agreed remuneration or is in arrears with it, the innkeeper shall be entitled to the statutory right of retention in accordance with § 471 ABGB (Austrian Civil Code) in respect of the items brought in by the contracting party or the guest.
-The innkeeper shall furthermore be entitled to this right of retention to secure his claim arising from the catering contract, in particular for catering, other expenses incurred on behalf of the contracting party and for any claims for compensation of any kind.
+1. If the contractual partner refuses to pay the agreed remuneration or is in arrears with it, the innkeeper shall be entitled to the statutory right of retention pursuant to § 471 ABGB (Austrian Civil Code) to the items brought in by the contractual partner or the guest.
+The innkeeper shall also be entitled to this right of retention to secure his claim arising from the hospitality contract, in particular for catering, other expenses incurred on behalf of the contractual partner and for any claims for compensation of any kind.

-2. If the innkeeper fulfils special requests of the contract partner or guest, the innkeeper is entitled to charge a special fee for this.
-However, this special charge or the way it is calculated shall be disclosed to the guest/contractual partner before the service is provided by the innkeeper.
-The innkeeper may also refuse these services for operational reasons.
+2. If the innkeeper fulfils special requests of the contractual partner or guest, the innkeeper is entitled to charge a special fee for this.
+However, this special charge or the method of calculation must be disclosed to the guest/contractual partner before the innkeeper provides the service.
+The Innkeeper may also refuse to provide these services for operational reasons.

 3. The innkeeper has the right to invoice or interim invoice his service at any time.